NICKGAV82/PEDALBOARD-PRO/README.md

 ![testimonials on small screen](quotes-sm.jpg)

 ### About Page (The Process) -
-The about page show the four stages of Pedalboard Pro's process showing four cards with each depicting their particular parts of the process and with each card also containing the repeated "pink button" to direct users to the form page.
+The about page shows the four stages of Pedalboard Pro's process featuring four cards with each depicting their particular parts of the process and with each card also containing the repeated "pink button" to direct users to the form page.
 #### About page -
 ![about page](about.jpg)
 #### Form page -
-The form page contains a simple background image with a "sign up" type form that utilizes both the running font and complimentary Bright Pink colour scheme elements.
+The form page contains a simple background image with a "sign up" type form that utilizes both the running 'Oswald' font and Bright Pink colour scheme elements.
 ![form page](form.jpg)

 ## Technologies